christianhellsten/big-xml/README.md

       books_and_dogs += 1
     end

-### Count the number of elements having a specific value
+### Count elements having a specific value

 Count elements having a specific path and value:

     books = 0
     BigXML.grep(
       input: 'test/fixtures/big.xml',
-      paths: ['/catalog/book/@id=bk108/price'],
+      paths: '/catalog/book/@id=bk108/price',
       outer_xml: false, # We're only interested in the contents of the tag
       attributes_in_path: true
     ) do |path, xml|
       books += 1 if xml == '4.95'